janko/rodauth-omniauth/README.md

 omniauth_provider :google_oauth2, ENV["GOOGLE_CLIENT_ID"], ENV["GOOGLE_CLIENT_SECRET"], name: :google
 ```

-> [!NOTE]
+> [!WARNING]
-> It is important to note that `rodauth-omniauth` requires OmniAuth 2.x, so it's only compatible with providers gems that support it.
+> The `rodauth-omniauth` gem requires OmniAuth 2.x, so it's only compatible with providers gems that support it.

 You can now add authentication links to your login form: